lino-framework/book/docs/specs/vat.rst

     Specifies how the VAT for this voucher is being handled, e.g. which VAT rates are available and whether and how and when VAT is to be declared and paid to the national VAT office.
+See `VAT regimes`_.

   VAT class